- Installation

 Authorising access to admin pages

-To authorise access to admin pages, you can use the hasPermission
+To authorise access to admin pages, you can use the hasPermission method on the \Igniter\User\Models\User model.
+The method accepts the permission code.

 use Igniter\User\Models\User;